 Paul Igasaki was appointed Chair & Chief Judge of the Administrative Review Board in February, 2010.
 He was previously Deputy CEO of Equal Justice Works, a non-profit public interest organization.
 From 1994 to 2002 he served as Chair, Vice Chair and Commissioner of the Equal Employment Opportunity Commission appointed by President Bill Clinton.
 He also served as Executive Director of Asian Law Caucus, a San Francisco-based civil rights firm; as Washington Representative of the Japanese American Citizens League, a civil rights organization; as liaison to Asian Americans for the Mayor of Chicago and counsel to the Chicago Commission on Human Relations; as Staff Director of the American Bar Association pro bono project; and as Staff Attorney and Fellow to Legal Services of Northern California in Sacramento.
 He is a graduate of Northwestern University and King Hall, the University of California, Davis Law School.

-E. Cooper Brown was appointed Vice Chair and Deputy Chief Judge of the Administrative Review Board in January, 2010.
+E. Cooper Brown was appointed Vice Chair of the Administrative Review Board in January, 2010.
+He was reappointed as a Member of the ARB in January, 2016.
 Prior to his appointment, Judge Brown served as Chief Administrative Appeals Judge of the District of Columbia’s Compensation Review Board, responsible for agency appellate adjudication of workers’ disability compensation claims.
 Judge Brown previously served as an administrative appeals judge with the ARB during the Clinton Administration.
 Prior to his government service Judge Brown was a partner in the Washington, D.C. law firm of Cummins & Brown.
 His private practice, which commenced in Hawaii following graduation from the University of Iowa College of Law in 1974, includes over twenty-five years of experience before federal and state courts in the areas of labor and employment law, disability compensation, constitutional and administrative law, veterans’ rights, personal injury torts, and environmental law.

 Joanne Royce, Member